fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 Other applications to the lightning network should be explored.

+#### Expiring Payments

+If Alice send Bob some bitcoin but Bob has lost access to that address, the coins may be lost forever.
+OP_BBV can be used to construct a transaction that sends to an output where Bob must redeem the coins in that output by creating a transaction that spends the output within a time limit.
+If Bob has lost access to that address, Alice can retrieve the funds for reuse.
+This was originally described by ByteCoin [on bitcointalk.org](https://bitcointalk.org/index.php?topic=1786.msg21998#msg21998).

+It is currently possible for someone to send to an output that is both spendable by Alice and Bob, where Alice expects Bob to redeem the coins.
+If Bob doesn't, Alice can still retrieve the coins.
+The downside of currently available mechanisms is that either Alice or Bob must retrieve the coins to complete the transaction, whereas with OP_BBV Alice can simply leave the coins there until she wants to spend it.

+#### Reversible Payments

+A reversible payment is one where Alice sends Bob a transaction, but Bob can't spend for a period of time and during that time, Alice can choose to reverse the transaction.
+This is basically the opposite of expiring payments.
+These can give users the ability to reverse a transaction where they made a mistake, eg in who they sent to or the amount sent.
+If the OP_BBV spend path has more complex requirements, this can enable other interesting things, like the time-limited escrow discussed below.

 #### Time-limited Escrow

 * Half as expensive as currently possible escrow setups.